mnemnion/loon/notes/clua/semantics.md

 Between LuaJIT and whole-program transpiling, I'll take my chances.
 We can always add a Closure-style (yes 's') whole program compiler later, if we're feeling ambitious.
 I'm okay with just letting Lua be small and LuaJIT be fast, and taking a hit if I have to.
 It's a respectable way to make a language, and again, I can't decide if it's worth the cost until I know the price.

+## Quoted lists

+Exist in an entirely different form from 'lists'.
+They're vectors, lists are a series of function calls, some anonymous, some not, since a chunk is just an anonymous function.
+These you can cons.
+Then again, `(cons (list one) (list two))` never did the same thing as `(cons '(list one) '(list two))`, did it?

+Unquoting a list and calling it will require compilation, although we could provide an interpreter, see above.
+I don't want the parser and Lua compiler to have to travel around inside binaries, and Lua is aggressive about stripping functions that aren't called if you give it the correct flag.

+In any case it's an idiom I expect to see mostly from old Lisp heads, and it isn't considered the Loony thing to do in general.
+I do intend, somehow, to preserve the general semantics.
+I believe this can be made to work.

 ## Vectors

 Vectors get used a lot, since our lists are completely fake half the time.
 Arguments to functions are defined in a vector, and we use a syntactic vector in our destructuring let, to capture multiple return values in an elegant fashion.

 They behave exactly as you'd expect, if you expect a dense table that starts at 1 and uses -1 for reverse indexing.
 Clua should make plenty of sense to all three Lua-aware Clojurians.

+## Tables

+Are tables.
+We'll use a lot of them.

+Taking `first` on tables won't do what you expect, until you learn to expect it. `rest`, implemented properly, would be moderately expensive in space and time, requiring a surface copy of the entire table (list, vector...).
+Prefer `next` in such cases.
+If you `conj` a table, it will merge, but re-index the second table above the first, if there's an index.

+`next` will try to exhaust the index before falling back on pairs.
+We probably want to meta-tag `:has-index` on tables that do.

+## Macros

+My current intention is that templates be clean and macros dirty.
+Sometimes you want variable capture, it's great for building state machines, for example.
+Not all macros are intended for reuse outside of their context.

+Some people won't like that.
+Those people can write a `syntax-rules` to go with `defmacro`, which will be a template.

+## $

+`$` is going to be important for Clua.
+It's a selector that operates on tables.
+You can use it to perform captures as well as rule-based replacement, it does what you'd expect if you spend time with selectors.
+I put it right under macros because we'll be using it a lot, since `$` can act on the AST of the code being evaluated.

+I'll be including quote, unquote, and quasiquote (which I don't even understand yet), because a selector-based macro will have invisible effects on the structure, being declarative in nature, while the use of quote and unquote is admirably explicit.
+Sometimes you want one, sometimes the other. `$` is probably itself a macro.

+## Type Annotations

+Lua is a classically dynamic language, in that it has types, but it doesn't do much with them unless you tell it to.